Abstract: Designing satellite constellation systems involves complex

 use the concept of limited-CDF (cumulative distribution function) surface

-and mutual information for designing sensor tasking algorithms focusing on
+and mutual information for designing sensor tasking algorithms focusing

-regular observation of known catalog LEO objects (follow-up).
+on regular observation of known catalog LEO objects (follow-up).
 Observations

 are carried out using simulated ground-based optical telescope(s).
-The simulations
+The

-data from passive space-based sensors can be used to improve the follow-up
+how data from passive space-based sensors can be used to improve the follow-up

 performance of the telescope(s).
 A sensor-tasking framework is developed